-In 1995, the Medical Sciences Campus Chancellor approved the creation of the Institute for Humanistic Studies and Bioethics in response to the need to formally address those areas.
-The Institute's main goals are: to develop and strengthen a humanistic perspective within the health professions, with emphasis on bioethics; to train health professionals in the comprehension, analysis, evaluation, and application of methods used in humanistic disciplines; and to collaborate with the academic faculties in promoting the development of ethical principles among students and health professionals.
+In 1995, the Medical Sciences Campus Chancellor approved the creation of the Institute for Humanistic Studies and Bioethics (known today as "Hostos" Bioethics Institute) in response to the need to formally address the ethical and humanistic dimensions of the health sciences and health professions.
+The Institute's main goals are: to develop and strengthen a humanistic perspective within the health professions, with emphasis on bioethics; to train health professionals in the comprehension, analysis, evaluation, and application of methods used in humanistic disciplines; and to collaborate with the academic faculties in the promotion and the development of a biomedical culture within the Medical Sciences Campus and within the Puerto Rican Society.

 The Institute sponsors lectures, workshops, continuing education activities, and other projects to advance its mission.
-Efforts are also directed to promoting changes in campus curricula to include humanities and bioethics contents.
+Efforts are also directed to promote changes in campus curricula to include contents from the disciplines of humanities and bioethics.

-Women's Health Center
+Women and Health Center

-The Women's Health Center was established in March 1996 to contribute to the well-being of women in Puerto Rico.
+The Women and Health Center was established in March 1996 to contribute to the well-being of women in Puerto Rico.
 It addresses, coordinates, and incorporates issues relevant to women and their health in existing health services.
 The Women's Health Center was designated a National Center of Excellence in Women's Health in 1998 and the designation was renewed in 2002 in recognition of its commitment to women's health.
 The main goal of its interdisciplinary approach is to promote the health and well-being of women in Puerto Rico through the study of the feminine gender in the sciences and in the health professions.
 The Center offers information, orientation, and educational services to the academic community and to the Puerto Rican community in general.
 It promotes research studies of multi and interdisciplinary nature and the development of integrated services sensitive to women's needs, and promotes the inclusion of issues relevant to women in the training of health professionals.

-Institute for Health Sciences History
+Health Sciences History Institute